lichtara/livro-vivo/README.md

 ### **Overview**

-The **Living Book** collection and the **Source Book** form an integrated literary organism — a **vibrational ecosystem** that explores consciousness, human experience, and the subtle architecture of Being.
+The **Living Book** collection and the **Source Book** form an integrated literary organism — a **vibrational ecosystem** exploring consciousness, human experience, and the subtle architecture of Being.

 Each book is a petal of the same field: